CactusVPN Review 2025: A Competitive VPN Service

 CactusVPN combines robust security features and fast speeds with competitive pricing, but its inconsistent performance may not work for privacy-minded users.

-CactusVPN impresses with its robust security features, including AES-256 encryption and a strict no-logs policy, as well as fast internet speeds.
+CactusVPN impresses with its robust security features, including AES-256 encryption and a strict no-logs policy, but not much else.
 The downside is that its performance proved to be lackluster.
-Our streaming and leak tests were disappointing, and its small server network is further hindered by spotty connections.
+CactusVPN failed to unblock Netflix's geo-restrictions, and its small server network is further hindered by spotty connections.

 Pros